ScHARR Information Governance

 In order to protect sensitive information and to comply with both the data protection legislation (GDPR) and the incident management guidance made available by NHS Digital, it is vital that procedures are in place to report any potential breaches of data confidentiality and security, i.e. information incidents.
 Information incidents include cases where there is potential, as well as actual, loss of or damage to data.

 Examples of information incidents include:

-- Computers that are not protected; i.e. left unlocked or risk-bearing data unencrypted on the hard drive.
+- Computers with risk-bearing data stored unencrypted on the hard drive

 - Lost/stolen equipment containing risk-bearing data that are not appropriately protected